Living in a Time of Great Deceit:DECYP Year 7-10 Respectful Relationships and Consent by Stealth

 Nature Vs Nurture : DECYP’s 2D pedagogy deems nurture has won

-There are biological drivers of behaviour , differing between sexes, yet this text educates students to see no behaviours linked to biology and gives no evidence or reference to substantiate all are ‘nurture’ based.
+There are biological drivers of behaviour , differing between sexes, yet this text educates students to see no behaviours linked to biology and gives no evidence or reference to substantiate all are as it puts forward nurture based.

-On page 63, DECYP’s text does not allow nuance or a balanced discussion about how sex based differences in hormones, physical strength, menstruation, breastfeeding and women being able to become pregnant, is inextricably linked to behavioural differences between men and women: differences which can be seen consistently outworked cross- culturally in different ways.
+On page 63, DECYP’s text does not allow nuance or a balanced discussion about how sex based differences in hormones, physical strength, menstruation, breastfeeding and women being able to become pregnant, is inextricably linked to behavioural differences between men and women: differences which can be seen consistently outworked cross- culturally.

-Latrobe University and the writings of Ros Ward: their impact on Australian School Curriculums
+Latrobe University and the writings of Ros Ward: the impact on Australian School Curriculums

 Over a decade ago academic Ros Ward composed Australia’s first ‘Safe Schools’ curriculum which has morphed into many iterations since then, one being Tasmania’s new Respectful Relations documents